leoferres/eurocss18/eurocss.md

 # Conclusions

  - Mobility is (strongly) gendered,
- - public transport accessibility affect women different than men,
+ - there are gender differences in mobility patterns when it comes to lack of public transportation,
  - we need a smarter way to think about mobility, particularly when it comes to gender, and